danielfett/draft-dpop/mainmatter.md

 [ How do we indicate DPoP? token type? ]

 The parameter `req_cnf` contains a JWT signed using the asymmetric key chosen by the client.
-The contents of the JWT contained in `req_cnf` are different for direct binding and indirect binding, as described in the following.

-## Direct Binding

-In this case, the client choses a fresh asymmetric key pair before issuing the token request.
-It then adds the public key to the header of the `req_cnf` JWT.
+The JWT contains the `code` value.
+The header of the JWT contains the public key chosen by the client:

 !---
 ```